Video is used for media layout.

 Autoplay and error detection

-prop.
+Autoplay or automatically starting the playback of the video requires the autoplay prop.
 While autoplay of media serves a useful purpose, it should be used carefully and only when needed.
 In order to give users control over this, browsers often provide various forms of autoplay blocking.

 Autoplay blocking is not applied to video elements when the source media doesn't have an audio track or is muted.